What it means for you

 - we haven’t received a contribution to your account; and

-Within 28 days of receiving your money, the ATO will transfer it to an active super fund if you have one, and the transfer will result in your active account having a total balance of $6,000 or more.
+The ATO will transfer it to an active super fund if you have one, and the transfer will result in your active account having a total balance of $6,000 or more.
 An active super account is defined as an account that:

-- is held by a person who has not died
+- is held by a living person

 - is in accumulation phase